loremol/ecommerce-django/README.md

 - Admin: Has access to the API order manager, discount manager, and of course user manager like the Moderator.
 It's the only level that can create new products and categories.

 ## Security
-Because only simple Token Authentication is used, no cookies are involved and thus **CSRF is unnecessary**.
-This application had all the unnecessary Django apps and middleware removed.
+Because only simple Token Authentication is used, no cookies are involved and **CSRF is unnecessary**.

 The Database is a **PostgreSQL instance** deployed on Railway.
 The credentials are loaded from the environment.

 The Django SECRET_KEY is generated automatically at the start of the application and **stored on disk**.
 It never appears in the source code, changes every time the application starts and is not served on any path of the domain.

-The application is **dockerized** in a barebone debian+python environment and listening on port 8000.
+The application is **dockerized** in a lightweight debian+python environment and listening on port 8000.
 The container is then exposed to port 443 on the URL https://ecommerce-django-production-f55b.up.railway.app.

 # Testing information